vk4bay/esp-idf/docs/en/api-reference/peripherals/i2c.rst

     i2c_master_execute_defined_operations(dev_handle, i2c_ops, sizeof(i2c_ops) / sizeof(i2c_operation_job_t), -1);

-The principle of read operations is the same as that of write operations.
-Note to always ensure the last byte read before the stop condition is a ``NACK``.
-An example is as follows:
+As for read direction, the theory is same but please always be aware the last byte of read before stop should always be nack.
+Example is as follows:

 .. code:: c